lontelis/cosmopit/README.md

 import cosmology.py
 ```
 <br />
-and then use the function to calculate the Comoving Volume distance as: <br />
+and then use one library to calculate the Comoving Volume distance as: <br />

 ```
 distComVol = cosmology.D_V(z=0.5)